1972 Citroen SM ***NEW PRICE***

 Oldtimer Australia is delighted to offer for sale a fabulous Citroen SM.

 This car has a fabulous back story.
-It was purchased new by a Detroit based motoring executive and car collector for his daughter as an 18th birthday present.
-She is understood to have been besotted with her new Citroen (who wouldn’t!) and in the early days, she used the car regularly.
+It was purchased new by a Detroit based motoring executive and car collector for his daughter as a high school graduation present.
+She was 16 years old at the time!
+She is understood to have been besotted with her new Citroen (who wouldn’t!) and in the early days she used the car regularly.
 The car was understood to have been last registered in Michigan in 1989, where it carried the licence plate 510 BND.
 It was understood to have been parked up with a mechanical problem which the local mechanics were unable to resolve.
 The car was later advertised for sale and stumbled upon by Australian based Citroen SM specialist Peter McLeod who was in the USA looking to buy a few cars.
 Peter vividly recalls the car.
 He travelled to Michigan to inspect it and immediately liked what he saw.
 He bought the car on the spot and rather than have it collected on a truck, tinkered with it for half an hour and drove it away.
 The owner was mortified as no one could fix her beloved Citroen!
 At that time the car had travelled 46,000 miles.
 That was circa 1998 and the car was imported into Australia and subsequently restored.
 The car was displayed in the William Street, Sydney Citroen show room where it caught the eye of an astute Citroen enthusiast.
 The interesting catch was that he was living in London at the time and happened to be back in Sydney visiting family.
 He also owned an SM in London and obviously thought it was a good idea to have another one back ‘home’!
 The car was registered in NSW as ALF 47P.
 The owner only managed two trips home in ten years where he got to drive his Citroen SM.
 It was left to his immediate family to care for and occasionally exercise the car.
 In 2001 and 2002 the car was shown at various Citroen club events in NSW and it was a prize winner at their concours d’elegance.
 Fast track to 2012 and with a child on the way it became time to sell the SM.
 The car changed hands and into the care of a passionate Brisbane Citroen enthusiast.
 At that time the odometer was at 58,600 miles.
 This Citroen SM’s third owner passed away recently and this car is now reluctantly offered for sale.
-Today the odometer reads 97,972 miles.
+Today the odometer reads 97,972 miles which is genuine.
 Since arriving into Australia and after its restoration the car has been looked after by respected Citroen specialists in Sydney, the NSW Southern Highlands and more recently in Brisbane.

 Today this Citroen SM still presents beautifully.
 The paintwork is still fresh with a strong depth of colour.
 There are some minor blemishes and imperfections evident, but you would not think that the car was painted around 20 years ago and travelled 50,000 miles since then.
 All of the exterior trim, glass and lenses are in very good condition, consistent with the rest of the car.
 The interior is ‘just lovely’, showing the slightest amount of patina.
 The instruments and controls are in good condition and everything is in working order, even the air conditioning which blows cold air.
 The most noticeable defects inside the car is the trim covering the rear quarter on both sides of the car which have discoloured.
 This may well be original to the car.

 Not surprisingly, the starting procedure for the SM is basically the same as the Maserati Merak.
-Turn the key to energise the fuel pumps and get fuel into the carburettors, pull out the choke, three pumps on the throttle and then turn the key.
+Turn the key to energise the fuel pumps and get fuel in to the carburettors, pull out the choke, three pumps on the throttle and then turn the key.
 This SM starts easily from cold and settles into a smooth idle.
 Quickly the hydraulic system charges and the car adjusts its ride height.
 It’s quirky but very cool!
 Driving an SM is a unique experience.
 All of the controls are very sensitive, yet incredibly precise and direct.
 You get the hang of it quickly and the self-centring steering is actually really good.
 After a few miles you think to yourself . . .
 “I really get this car”.
 This is a very good example.
 The engine pulls strongly and the gear change is smooth and direct.
 It is easy to drive, yet it has plenty of performance on tap when needed, but it does it all in a very refined manner.
 The real surprise is just how incredibly smooth the car is to drive . . . the ride, the handling and the gear change are all silky smooth.

 Under the bonnet it is clean, neat and tidy.
 Importantly the car is mechanically sorted and the hydraulics work as they should.
 The car has just been serviced and passed a Queensland roadworthy inspection.
 It is now ready for a new owner.